On the canonical energy of weak gravitational fields with a cosmological constant $\Lambda \in \mathbb{R}$: Introduction

-\ptcrr{should be repeated in an arbitrary FRW metric} \ptcrr{quote Compere \cite{Compere}?} A question of current interest is the amount of energy that can be radiated by a gravitating system in the presence of a positive cosmological constant.
+\ptcrr{should be repeated in an arbitrary FRW metric} A question of current interest is the amount of energy that can be radiated by a gravitating system in the presence of a positive cosmological constant.
 This problem has been addressed in~\cite{ChIfsits} using an approach based on the characteristic constraint equations and involving Bondi coordinates.
 The analysis there showed ambiguities in the resulting expression.
 The question then arises, whether some insight into the problem at hand could be gained by considering linearised gravity on the de Sitter background.
 The aim of this work is to carry out this project.

-We start, in Chapter~\ref{C26X20.1} with a general analysis of the canonical energy in linearised Lagrangian theories.
-The main point is to derive a formula for the canonical energy including all boundary terms, which are usually neglected and which play a key role in general relativity.
-In Chapter~\ref{C26X20.2} we show how to put a linearised gravitational field into Bondi gauge, analyse the small-$r$ behaviour of the fields and derive the freedom remaining.
-In Chapter~\ref{C26X20.3} we analyse the large-$r$ behaviour of vacuum metric perturbation in the Bondi gauge and show explicitly how the formalism works for a class of linearised solutions of the vacuum Einstein equations discovered by Blanchet and Damour~\cite{BlanchetDamour}.
-In Chapter~\ref{C26X20.4} we derive our formula for the canonical energy of vacuum linearised metric perturbations on a de Sitter, Minkowski, and Anti de Sitter backgrounds.
+We start, in Section~\ref{C26X20.1} with a general analysis of the canonical energy in linearised Lagrangian theories.
+The main point is to derive a formula for the canonical energy including all boundary terms, which are usually neglected and which play a key role in general relativity. {The results presented in this section are essentially known~\cite{KijowskiTulczyjew,WaldZoupas}, but a coherent and systematic presentation for linearised field theories, keeping track of all terms in the integrals, does not exist in the literature.
+One of the main results in this section is Proposition~\ref{P10IX18.1}, which does not seem to have appeared in the literature in this generality. }

+In Section~\ref{C26X20.2} we show how to put a linearised gravitational field into Bondi gauge, analyse the small-$r$ behaviour of the fields and derive the freedom remaining. { This gives a unified treatment for all $\Lambda \in \R$ of asymptotic symmetries \emph{\`a la Bondi-Metzner-Sachs} in the linearised regime, which leads to a clear view of the differences arising from the sign of the cosmological constant and from the boundary conditions imposed.
+We note that the current approach to asymptotic symmetries, based on characteristic initial data and their evolution, gives a perspective different from the one based e.g. on Fefferman-Graham expansions, as it introduces naturally a foliation of the conformal boundary $\scri$ by spheres obtained by intersecting $\scri$ with the light cones.}